 Acquire followers the hard way - by doing things right, and not by trying to be popular.

-Before his current assignment at PepsiCo, Shivakumar was managing director at Nokia India.
+Before his current assignment at Aditya Birla Group, Shivakumar was Chairman & CEO at Pepsico India.
+Prior to that he was Managing Director at Nokia India.
 Before joining Nokia, he worked with consumer electronics maker Philips and top consumer goods firm Hindustan Unilever.
-He is an engineer from IIT Chennai and an MBA from IIM Calcutta
+He is an engineer from IIT Chennai and an MBA from IIM Calcutta.